 ’You must die!
 Everyone must die!’ – Marcilla

 I is for Ingrid Pitt – Mum and dad often dropped me out front of the Capital Theatre in the city.
 One Saturday arvo I went to see an M rated movie (kids must be accompanied by an adult) on my own called the Vampire Lovers, with Hammer Horror’s leading scream queen, Ingrid Pitt.
 The Vampire Lovers is a film full of…well, saucy lesbian vampires and lots of tits.
 Mum had no idea what the movie was about, I didn’t tell her.
-God knows what I made of all the heavy breathing and girl-on-vampire-dyke-action.
-But, to this day The Vampire Lovers is one of my favourite lesbian thriller/horror films.
+God knows what I made of all the heavy girl-on-vampire-dyke-action.
+To this day The Vampire Lovers is one of my favourite thrillers.
 My rating 5 stars – See it with someone you want to have sex with 😀

 ‘In this court of law, I’m pleading for love’ – Clarence Darrow

 L is for Leopold and Loeb and Compulsion.
-Filmed in stark black and white and directed by Richard Fleischer, Compulsion is based on the trial of Leopold and Loeb, two homosexual students, who murder a school mate just for thrill of it, and to prove they are intellectually superior.
-Famous for a speech towards the end of the movie by Orson Wells believed to be the longest monologue in film history, and taken from the transcript of the original trial.
+Filmed in stark black and white and directed by Richard Fleischer, Compulsion is based on the trial of Leopold and Loeb, two homosexual students who murder a school mate for thrill of it, and to prove they are intellectually superior.
+Famous for a speech towards the end by Orson Wells believed to be the longest monologue in film history, and taken from the transcript of the original trial.
 My rating is 5 stars

 L is for The Last Wave – I can’t pass up mentioning this great Aussie thriller directed by Peter Weir.
 The Last Wave was made by South Australian Film Corporation at a time when Australians loved hearing the Aussie accents on screen and cinema chains invested heavily in Australian movies with a Hollywood star, in this case Richard Chamberlain.
 Australian films at the time were billed as an event.
 The Last Wave started my interest in aboriginal culture, and the ‘dreamtime.’
 I even have a pair of message sticks in my home, a gift from the Festival of Dreaming which I worked on in Sydney, a year before the Olympic Games.
 My rating for The Last Wave is 5 stars – Thought provoking, alarming, spiritual stuff.